tdont/Elektor_Demo_Clim/README.md

 # Elektor Democratic Clim

+A short demo can be watched on [Youtube](https://www.youtube.com/watch?v=WQHUb8H9jmk)

 ## 1) Project description
 This project aims to create a democratic tools for controlling airconditionning temperature in open spaces with multiples coworkers.